-Consultation was targeted to practitioners with a working knowledge of the 2003-07 North Central RCS to ensure maximum learning from the review.
+Consultation was targeted to stakeholders with a working knowledge of the 2003-07 North Central RCS to ensure maximum learning from the review.
 Interviews were conducted with selected stakeholders, and others were invited to complete an online survey based on the interview questions.
 Approximately 50 responses were received.

 Broader community perspectives on the development and implementation of the 2003-07 North Central RCS were provided through the Natural Resource Management Committee (NRMC).
-The NRMC advises the Board on community engagement and investment priorities in the region.
-The NRMC comprises representatives of the communities within the North Central CMA region.